 - Being able to lift a minimum of 50 pounds is an essential function of the job.
 We are not able to make any accommodations.
 Grain bags are 50 lbs and hay bales may be more.

 - Greet all customers, volunteers and co-workers in a friendly manner.
 Keep conversations kid-friendly.
 Parents trust we provide a safe and nurturing environment for their children and teens.

 - Although a child-friendly farm, please do not bring children, family, friends or pets with you to work.

-Bi-weekly (every other week) paycheck through Adirondack Payroll Service.
-Please be sure that hours are submitted at the end of day on each Monday prior to pay days.
+Bi-weekly (every other week) paycheck through a payroll service.
+Please be sure that hours are submitted at the end of the work day on each Monday prior to pay days.